top of page

 The remaining woman, a slender blonde, said gently, “Hello.
 I’m Dr. Julia Mead.”
 She waved a hand at the older man beside her.
 He was mostly bald with only a strip of graying black hair that curved around his head from temple to temple.
 The overhead light glinted off the top of his head.
 “This is Dr. James MacGill.”

-Seeing that she had calmed down, Dr. MacGill nodded a greeting as he worked to loosen the straps trapping her hands to give her enough movement to rest her hands on her chest.
+Dr. MacGill nodded a greeting as he worked to loosen the straps trapping her hands to give her enough movement to rest her hands on her chest.
 But apparently, not yet willing to untie her hands completely.

 “I’m sorry,” Dr. MacGill replied sadly.
 He studied her with a contemplative smile.
 After a moment, he patted her arm briefly, then moved his hand back to the top railing.

-“No, we don't,” he stated firmly.
+“No, we don’t,” he stated firmly.
 Calm brown eyes counteracted the harsh planes of his dark features.
 Regret tinged his voice as he continued, “The police found some bearer bonds and a large sum of money in your raincoat pocket.
-But as bearer bonds don't have specific names on them, they were no help identifying you.
+But as bearer bonds don’t have specific names on them, they didn’t provide any help identifying you.
 There were no labels on your clothes or your raincoat, and no purse was found near you.
 Other than you were obviously not a victim of a mugging, we have no idea who hurt you or why.”

 “Dr. MacGill and I are here to help you,” stated Dr. Mead.

 Seeing concern written in the kind eyes above her, she was almost persuaded to trust them.
-Then her greenish hazel eyes hardened, and she turned bitter, frightened eyes from one doctor to the other.
+Then her greenish-hazel eyes hardened, and she turned bitter, frightened eyes from one doctor to the other.
 “How?
 Do you have a cure for memory loss?”

-“No,” Dr. Mead admitted in a soft husky voice.
+“No,” Dr. Mead admitted in a soft, husky voice.
 “There is no specific cure for retrograde amnesia.
 The good news is that your other injuries are healing without issues.”

 “Other injuries?”
 She hesitated.
 “I know my back, ribs, and stomach really hurt, especially when I move.
-I felt dizzy when I managed to sit up and my left wrist is in a cast.
+I felt dizzy when I managed to sit up, and my left wrist is in a cast.
 What other injuries do I have?”
-She looked from one doctor to the other, clearly looking for and expecting, the truth.
+She looked from one doctor to the other, clearly looking for and expecting the truth.

 So, Dr. MacGill stated bluntly.
 “You have four broken ribs.
 Your left wrist was broken with damage to the surrounding ligaments.
-You have a major concussion.
-You also have a bruised kidney, a ruptured spleen, and a large assortment of deep wounds and contusions, both internal and external, to your stomach, back, and arms.
+You have a severe concussion.
+You also have a bruised kidney, a ruptured spleen, and a large assortment of deep lacerations and contusions, both internal and external, to your stomach, back, and arms.
 Some required stitches to close.”
 Dr. MacGill’s voice was steady, but firm.
 There was no gentle way to describe this patient’s injuries without shocking the listener.

 “You said I had a concussion?”
 When the doctor nodded, the young woman tipped her head down, thinking over what she’d been told.
 Shrewdly reading between the lines, she finally looked up again and stared steadily at the doctors and stated.
 “But you don’t believe that is what’s causing my amnesia.”